TOPIC 1A: FORCES and MOTION

 However in this graph:

-speed = velocity = height of the grey shaded box;
+speed = speed = height of the grey shaded box;

 time = length of grey shaded box.